Australian singles charts:

 Summer Breeze entered the Kent charts on 1 January 1973 and peaked at #16.
 It was the #100 song on the Top 100 of 1973.

-The song was on Summer Breeze which entered the Kent album charts on 26 March 1973 and peaked at #70.
+The song is on Summer Breeze which entered the Kent album charts on 26 March 1973 and peaked at #70.

 “Blowing through the jasmine in my mind”?
 Long before it was a Disney princess, jasmine was a kind of flower that blooms in the summer.
 Also good for tea, Seals & Crofts use it to bring about feelings of contentment and harmony in this song, which is a feel-good classic about enjoying some simple pleasures in life with the ones you love.
 Jim Seals explained in 1972: “We operate on a different level, we try to create images, impressions and trains of thought in the minds of our listeners.”